-The U.S. Army Military District of Washington (MDW) Twilight Tattoo can trace its own history back to the years before World War II.
-At that time, on the grounds of Fort Myer in Arlington, Va., the 3rd Cavalry Regiment held military shows during the winter months.
-The Military District of Washington revived the traditional show in 1961 to showcase the talents of its ceremonial units.
+The U.S. Army’s Twilight Tattoo can trace its own history back to the years before World War II.
+At that time, the 3rd Cavalry Regiment held military shows during the winter months on the grounds of Fort Myer in Arlington, Va.
+The U.S. Army Military District of Washington revived the traditional show in 1961 to showcase the talents of its ceremonial units.

-As Twilight Tattoo grew in popularity, the Army adapted the show, its location and the time of year it was performed to fit the growing needs of the American people.
-Settling on performances in Washington, D.C., throughout the summer months, has allowed for thousands of audience members to experience the ceremony and pageantry of the United States Army.
+As Twilight Tattoo grew in popularity, the U.S. Army Military District of Washington began to present the show on behalf of the U.S. Army as a whole.
+The command adapted the show to fit the growing needs of the American people and allows for thousands of audience members to experience the ceremony and pageantry of the United States Army.